On our train cars

 The Clinton Fall Festival is a huge street festival in Clinton.
 Parking in-town is pandemonium and many people end up 3/4 mile away from our train or the town festivities.
 Our parking lot is parked up solid by festival goers.
 This one weekend we strongly recommend against trying to park and board in Clinton.
 However, if you can handle boarding in Tecumseh and disembarking in Clinton, we’ll get you within 3 short blocks of all the action!
 Also, the Village runs “golf cart shuttles” and we are a stop.

-Barriers for Fall Color Tours are the problems with the Tecumseh boarding location.
-Cider and donuts can be brought to your seat; ask one of our volunteers.
+Barriers for Fall Color trains are the problems with the Tecumseh boarding location.